reinteractive-open/default_readme/README.md

 What does it cover?
 -----------------------

-You can read the [Entire README](https://github.com/reinteractive-open/default_readme/blob/master/DEFAULT_README.md) here for a full review.
+You can read the [entire README](https://github.com/reinteractive-open/default_readme/blob/master/DEFAULT_README.md) with descriptions for a full review.
 But in summary:

 * Application Name Overview
 * Required Environment / Minimum Setup